grpc/proposal/A42-xds-ring-hash-lb-policy.md

 - For `RING_HASH`, the policy name will be `"RING_HASH"`, and the config will be the one for the `ring_hash_experimental` LB Policy described below.

-If the `xds_cluster_resolver` config is generated from an aggregate cluster tree, the value of this field will be determined from the CDS update for the root cluster.
+As mentioned in gRFC A37, if the `xds_cluster_resolver` config is generated from an aggregate cluster tree, the value of this field will be determined from the CDS update for the aggregate cluster, not the underlying clusters.

 Despite this new config field being structured as a `LoadBalancingConfig` message, it will not actually indicate a child policy; instead, the